-We are organizing the team seminars, starting with a talk by Professor Badr Youakim from the University of Pennsylvania.
-His talk will be followed by presentations from three new PhD students in the team
+At the next ROC seminar, we will host a talk by Professor Badr Youakim from Pennsylvania State University, USA.
+His talk will be followed by presentations from three new ROCkers PhD students in the team.

 When: November 14, 2024 at 2 pm.